 Aunt B battled metastatic breast cancer for 18 years before she passed away in 2018 at the age of 58.
 She lived by the motto “Never Give Up Hope” and inspired all who knew her.

-HOW WE SPREAD HOPE
+HOW WE CONNECT SURVIVORS

 The physical, emotional, and financial stresses of this diagnosis are devastating.
 Women who endure chemotherapy and radiation for breast cancer often suffer from anxiety, depression, and PTSD following treatment.
 In many cases, they have had their identities as women robbed from them.